comunica/comunica-feature-link-traversal/packages/actor-rdf-metadata-extract-traverse-shapetrees/README.md

 $ yarn add @comunica/actor-rdf-metadata-extract-traverse-shapetrees
 ```

+## Metadata entries

+This actor adds the following entries to the metadata object.

+* `traverse`: Array of URLs to traverse.

 ## Configure

 After installing, this package can be added to your engine's configuration as follows: